maximgorbatyuk/project-documents/document-architect-prompt.md

 - Every codegen-touching doc names the generated-vs-custom boundary.
 - SUMMARY.md is scannable in under 60 seconds (target: ≤ 250 lines).
 - AGENTS.md opens with the persistent-context anchor.
+- **AGENTS.md contains the "docs change with the code" rule with a concrete trigger → doc-to-update mapping table (writing pattern #19).** Aspirational phrasing alone ("keep docs up to date") does not satisfy this; the table must name actual files in this repo.
 - No file copies Beast Pass terminology by accident — all examples reflect the target project.
 - REFERENCES.md is in sync with files actually present on disk.
 - Every cross-reference resolves to a real file/section.